stratosphere/stratosphere/_posts/2014-01-28-querying_mongodb.md

 categories: news blog tutorial
 ---

-We recently merged a [pull request](https://github.com/stratosphere/stratosphere/pull/437) that allows to use any existing Hadoop [InputFormat](http://developer.yahoo.com/hadoop/tutorial/module5.html#inputformat) with Stratosphere.
+We recently merged a [pull request](https://github.com/stratosphere/stratosphere/pull/437) that allows you to use any existing Hadoop [InputFormat](http://developer.yahoo.com/hadoop/tutorial/module5.html#inputformat) with Stratosphere.
 So you can now (in the `0.5-SNAPSHOT` and upwards versions) define a Hadoop-based data source:

 ```java
 HadoopDataSource source = new HadoopDataSource(new TextInputFormat(), new JobConf(), "Input Lines");